BOXLEGENDARY/Dex/README.md

 ---

 ## Other
-* 1: I'm not updating ZDex anymore but I still fix some issues if i can
+I'm not updating ZDex anymore but I still fix some issues if i can
-* 2: ZDex Should be Optimize ( many )
-* 3: All ZDex versions on GitHub are different from the internal staff version.
+* All ZDex versions on GitHub are different from the internal staff version.

 ---